xwal/awesome-stars/topics.md

 - [CanonicalLtd/react-native](https://github.com/CanonicalLtd/react-native) - A framework for building native apps with React.
 - [MichaelHuyp/Bilibili_Wuxianda](https://github.com/MichaelHuyp/Bilibili_Wuxianda) - 高仿Bilibili客户端 - ( ゜- ゜)つロ 乾杯~
 - [facebookarchive/flux](https://github.com/facebookarchive/flux) - Application Architecture for Building User Interfaces
-- [ahmed-machine/PokemonGo-Map](https://github.com/ahmed-machine/PokemonGo-Map) - 🌏 Live visualization of all the pokemon in your area... and more! (shutdown)
 - [JackPu/react-native-tips](https://github.com/JackPu/react-native-tips) - 🐡 Some tips about developing react native app
 - [objcio/issue-21-OpenCV-FaceRec](https://github.com/objcio/issue-21-OpenCV-FaceRec) - A small project demonstrating how OpenCV can be used on iOS to perform face recognition
 - [objcio/functional-swift](https://github.com/objcio/functional-swift) - Issue repository for the Functional Swift book